HiPerSimLab/PECANN/README.md

-Note: code will be available after the review process
+<span style="color: green"> Note: code will be available after the completion of the peer-review process</span>

 # Physics and Equality Constrained Artificial Neural Networks: Application to Forward and Inverse Problems with Multi-fidelity Data Fusionv